SaaS is one of the fastest-growing industries in China, growing by 38% in 2020.

 AppInChina can help

 Although the process can seem daunting, there is no need for foreign firms to shy away from the lucrative Chinese SaaS market if they have an experienced, professional partner.
-We have successfully brought numerous overseas SaaS products to China’s shores over the last years, and provide services from localization to monetization, publishing to promotion and user acquisition (UA).
+We have successfully brought numerous overseas SaaS products to China’s shores over the last years, and provide services from localization to monetization, go-to-market strategy, user acquisition (UA), and customer support.
 Contact us here to learn about how we can help your SaaS product succeed in China.